dotnet/machinelearning/docs/code/IDataViewTypeSystem.md

 * `U1`, `U2`, `U4`, `U8`: unsigned integer types with the indicated number of
 bytes

-* `UG`: unsigned type with 16-bytes, typically used as an unique ID
+* `UG`: unsigned type with 16-bytes, typically used as a unique ID

 * `TS`: timespan, a period of time